evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Performance/_index.md

 ---
 title: Tesla Model Y Performance
 linktitle: Model Y Performance
-description: Tesla Model Y Performance is an all-electric coupe SUV with a WLTP range of up to 514 km (319 miles).
-EVKX.net have all the details.
+description: "Tesla Model Y Performance is an all-electric coupe SUV with a WLTP range of up to 514 km (319 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---